tugwitt/spec/manager/README.md

 this handles the `SubNet Main` network and all resulting subnets. this is the system that *creates* a subnet for a user and manages the equilibrium within each actual subnet.

+the network manager acts as our centralized processing unit, as well as the maintainer of the network (though maintenence may end up being a parent module). this does the heaviest computations that are done at relatively predictable [non-instantaneous] rates compared to the rate of records being updated. the distributed processing handles the smaller, instantanous logic.

+the fundamental difference between our approach and the [approach](https://arxiv.org/pdf/1203.5026.pdf) Xu et al. took is that we aren't focusing so much on the equilibrium as the fact that the degree of centralization *can* be varied. the reason the equilibrium component comes in is when you want to optimize the system to utilize the centralized compute when it's being underutilized elsewhere, and vice versa. this is an implementation for later on, but it is the goal.